richiehopedbt/Whatbook-Technical-Test/README.md

 Key: Authorization
 Value: Token 344dcc947ac5c258e4354bbf7182a70ed8ac4904
 ```
-The requst returns JSON this needs to parsed, saved to disk and then displayed in order (using the 'created_at' value from the JSON) of most recent at the top of the feed.
+The request returns JSON, this needs to parsed, saved to disk and then displayed in order (using the 'created_at' value from the JSON) of most recent at the top of the feed.

 ## Demonstrate